 Spoonie Survival Kits officially began in 2015, as a teeny tiny fundraising project I experimented with in my university holidays.
 I made twenty random happiness bags, sold them online, and donated the sales money to charity.
 I was genuinely shocked by the support and backing my idea received from the chronic illness community, and within months found myself running a non-profit fundraising project, mostly from my bed.
 We were making hundreds and hundreds of kits as and when we could, donating 75% of sales money to charity and using 25% to cover the costs of running the project.
 However, the demand for the kits and my own chronic ill health meant that approaching the project in this way was definitely not sustainable, especially with me being too unwell to fundraise as frequently as I would like to.

 Fast forward to 2017, and Spoonie Survival Kits has undergone its biggest reform to date, to help us cope with this increasing demand in a more appropriate way.
 We’re now developing into a fancy-pants social enterprise, run more similarly to a small business, but still with advocacy and fundraising at our heart.
 We now create kits specifically tailored to specific conditions and symptoms, and 50% of all sales money is donated to charity.
-The remaining 50% is used to cover the costs of running the project, and create paid employment opportunities for people with chronic illnesses.
+The remaining 50% is used to cover the costs of running the project, and the hope is to one day create paid employment opportunities for people with chronic illnesses.
 My parents and friends have invested a LOT of time, energy and money in getting this project on its feet when I wasn’t well enough to, and I would love to be able to thank them properly for this.

 I’m incredibly grateful for what this little project has grown to become and what we’ve achieved so far, but the most rewarding part of the whole experience for me has been creating accessible volunteering and employment opportunities for those with long-term conditions.
 It’s been incredibly humbling to see patients all over the world, even those so severely ill that they cannot leave their beds, come forward to ask what they can do to help.
 I’ve found that many people with chronic illnesses are too unwell to work or study themselves, but they do want to use the capabilities they have to volunteer.
 My incredibly talented graphic designer Lauren Ayres is a prime example of this: despite her own health battles and ongoing commitments, she’s a loyal supporter of our work, and is responsible for our gorgeous logo and the graphics featured on our website and social media.
 I’m currently looking for ways of highlighting the work of my volunteers and showing how appreciative I am of their hard work: if you are a business or enterprise, or even an individual, who would like to reward or support my fabulous volunteers, please do get in touch!